illinois-stat528/stat528sp24/README.md

 # News

+* The final is posted.
+It is due May 10th at 11:59 PM.

 * HW7 is now posted.
 It is due May 1st at 11:59 PM.

 * Multivariate regression notes are now posted.